kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 The usual Kubernetes upgrade and downgrade strategy applies for in-tree components.
-Vendors must take care that upgrades and downgrades work with the add-ons that they provide to customers.
+Vendors must take care that upgrades and downgrades work with the drivers that they provide to customers.

 ### Version Skew Strategy

 There may be situations where dynamic resource allocation is enabled in some parts of the cluster (apiserver, kube-scheduler), but not on some nodes.
-The resource add-on is responsible for setting ResourceClaim.AvailableOnNodes so that those nodes are not included.
+The resource driver is responsible for setting ResourceClaim.AvailableOnNodes so that those nodes are not included.

 But if a Pod with ResoureClaims already got scheduled onto a node without the